kilarideekshi/Gaussian/README.md

 ## Program:
 ```
 '''program to solve a matrix using Gaussian elimination without partial pivoting.
- Develeped by : Divya.A
+ Develeped by : K.Deekshitha
- RegisterNumber:2305002007
+ RegisterNumber:2305002005
  '''

  import numpy as np